William Tyndale: Theological views

-Tyndale seems to have come out of the Lollard tradition, which was strong in Gloucestershire.
+Tyndale was conjectured by Donald Smeeton to have come out of the Lollard tradition, which Smeeton argued was strong in Gloucestershire, but later scholars have cast doubt on these claims.
 Tyndale denounced the practice of prayer to saints.
-He also rejected the then-orthodox view that the scriptures could be interpreted only by approved clergy.
-While his views were influenced by Luther, Tyndale also deliberately distanced himself from the German reformer on several key theological points, adopting a symbolical interpretation of the Lord's Supper in opposition to Luther's doctrine of the real presence of Christ in the Eucharist.
+He also rejected the view that the scriptures could be interpreted only by approved clergy.
+While his views were influenced by Luther, Tyndale also deliberately distanced himself from the German reformer on several key theological points, adopting a more symbolical interpretation of the Lord's Supper in opposition to Luther's doctrine of the real presence of Christ in the Eucharist.